 “Our extensive field checks highlighted a story where aggressive marketing drives the message and true clinical utility seems secondary in nature,” wrote Kalia, the Northland Capital analyst.

-His comments are supported by our interviews with former Intuitive salespeople and internal documents, including those filed with the Taylor lawsuit.
-One common theme is an effort to prod surgeons to “convert” previously scheduled non-robotic surgeries to robotic surgeries to meet quarterly sales quotas.
+Our interviews with former Intuitive salespeople and internal documents support his comments.
+Including those filed with the Taylor lawsuit.
+One common theme is an effort to prod surgeons to “convert” previously scheduled non-robotic surgeries to robotic surgeries.
+All in order to meet quarterly sales quotas.

 Other emails show sales reps trying to persuade hospitals to lower the amount of supervised surgeries required before surgeons can operate solo.